What is a typical expat home or apartment like in Norway?

 We asked expats what a typical home or apartment in Norway is like.
 They answered...

 "A typical expat home or apartment in Norway is usually modern and bright, featuring light-colored décor.
 Expat homes and apartments typically have large windows that let in the natural light, and the majority of dwellings come fully equipped with modern appliances, furniture and kitchenware.
-Many expat apartments include access to some form of outdoor space, such as a balcony or terrace, and some dwellings also have a sauna and/or steam room. depending on the area, many Norwegian homes offer amazing views of nature, such as mountains, fjords or forests," said another expat in Norway.
+Many expat apartments include access to some form of outdoor space, such as a balcony or terrace, and some dwellings also have a sauna and/or steam room. depending on the area, many Norwegian homes offer amazing views of nature, such as mountains, fjords or forests," explained one expat living in Norway.

 Please login to continue reading this article.